 A Joker card tattoo is both a throwback to the original meaning of the Joker and a tribute to his ever-changing personality.

 Do you have a multi-faceted personality?

-This tattoo idea may be perfect for you.
+A Joker card tattoo may be perfect for you.

 Skull tattoos often represent a “laughing in the face of death and danger” attitude.